Hong Kong airport protesters retreat, but city in turmoil

 Late on Tuesday night, the protests descended into a series of violent confrontations with police, and demonstrators scuffling with passengers desperate to get on flights.

-In one particularly ugly scene filmed by media, a group of protesters ganged up on a policeman and beat him.
+In one particularly ugly scene, a group of protesters ganged up on a policeman and beat him.
 They stopped their attack when the policeman pulled his gun and pointed it at them, but did not fire.

 Demonstrators also turned on two men, fuelled by suspicions within their ranks about undercover police or spies.